naufalmaul/prompt-engineering/README.md

-# Art of Prompt Engineering
+# The Art of Prompt Engineering
 ## Author: @sinanazeri